jon-rodriguez/animated-journey/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A social media app built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize their profile.

 ---